 Robust scientific evidence indicates that quercetin demonstrates a wide range of health-promoting characteristics, including antioxidant, anti-inflammatory, and anti-aging properties.
 It scavenges reactive oxygen and nitrogen species, inhibits activation of the proinflammatory molecule nuclear factor kappa B (NF-κB), and downregulates the inflammatory response of macrophages.
 (Figure 2.)

 Inflammation is a critical element of the body’s immune response.
 Acute inflammation occurs when the body is exposed to harmful stimuli, such as pathogens, damaged cells, or irritants.
-Chronic inflammation, however, which occurs with obesity or certain disease states, damages cellular components, and contributes to ill health.
-Quercetin exerts its inflammatory activity by inhibiting inflammatory enzymes, including cyclooxygenase and lipoxygenase, as well as by decreasing prostaglandins and leukotrienes — well-known inflammatory mediators.
+Chronic inflammation, however, which occurs with obesity or certain disease states, damages cellular components and contributes to ill health.
+Quercetin exerts its inflammatory activity by inhibiting inflammatory enzymes, including cyclooxygenase and lipoxygenase, and by decreasing prostaglandins and leukotrienes — well-known inflammatory mediators.

-In a mouse model of inflammation, quercetin provided in the diet for 14 days decreased proinflammatory markers including serum amyloid A, fibrinogen, and C-reactive protein, or CRP.
+In a mouse inflammation model, quercetin provided in the diet for 14 days decreased proinflammatory markers, including serum amyloid A, fibrinogen, and C-reactive protein (CRP).
 The findings that quercetin acts as an anti-inflammatory agent have not been reproduced consistently in human studies, possibly due to differing methodologies, some of which studied quercetin in conjunction with other compounds.

 A series of meta-analyses involving 925 participants across 15 randomized placebo-controlled clinical trials explored the anti-inflammatory effect of quercetin supplementation in both healthy adults and people who had been diagnosed with a disease, including type 2 diabetes, metabolic syndrome, coronary artery disease, rheumatoid arthritis, and obesity.
 The duration of the various trials ranged from two to ten weeks.
-Researchers investigated quercetin's capacity to decrease CRP, interleukin 6, or IL-6, and tumor necrosis factor-alpha, or TNF-alpha.
+Researchers investigated quercetin's capacity to decrease CRP, interleukin (IL)-6, and tumor necrosis factor-alpha (TNF-alpha).
 Analysis of six studies involving 348 participants revealed that quercetin reduced CRP in those over the age of 40 years, as well as those who had been diagnosed with a disease.
 Five studies involving 274 participants suggested that IL-6 decreased in female participants and those diagnosed with a disease, particularly at doses of 500 milligrams per day or greater.
 Four studies involving 303 people showed that quercetin reduced TNF-alpha, but only after one of the studies was removed from the analysis.
-In summary, quercetin did not exert an effect on systemic inflammation in healthy people given low doses.
+In summary, quercetin did not affect systemic inflammation in healthy people given low doses.
 However, quercetin lowered inflammation — as measured by reduced CRP and IL-6 — in participants diagnosed with a disease.

 Findings from a meta-analysis of seven randomized controlled studies involving both healthy adults and people with type 2 diabetes, rheumatoid arthritis, and obesity revealed that quercetin reduced CRP, particularly at doses higher than 500 milligrams per day.
 Another meta-analysis of 16 randomized controlled trials revealed that people with metabolic syndrome who supplemented with quercetin experienced lower total and LDL cholesterol and CRP levels, while HDL cholesterol, triglycerides, and inflammatory markers such as IL-6 and TNF-alpha remained the same.